Oulu-IMEDS/stambo/README.md

 ![docs](https://github.com/oulu-imeds/stambo/workflows/documentation/badge.svg)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE.md)
 ------------------------
 This package is aimed to be a one-stop-shop for statistical testing in machine learning when it comes to evaluating models on a test set.
-Currently, we do not support multi-label classification, and computing a significance of ranking multiple methods.
-Below you can find examples on how to do model comparison in classification, regresson, and semantic segmentation.
+Currently, we do not support multi-label classification, and computing the significance of ranking multiple methods.
+Below you can find examples of how to do model comparison in classification, regresson, and semantic segmentation.

+The documentation is available [here](https://oulu-imeds.github.io/stambo/).

 ## In practice
 Install from PyPI: